#BalanceforBetter in women's sport for 2019

-Fiji Women's National Rugby Sevens Team commits to #PressforProgress
+Last year in 2018 the Fiji Women's National Rugby Sevens Team commited to #PressforProgress

-Fiji Women's National Rugby Sevens Team player Tima Ravisa is a strong advocate for equality and calls out to sporting communities across the world to #PressforProgress.
+Fiji Women's National Rugby Sevens Team player Tima Ravisa was a strong advocate for equality and called out to sporting communities across the world to #PressforProgress.

-Fiji Women's National Rugby Sevens Team player Tima Ravisa is a strong advocate for equality and puts a call out to the world to #PressforProgress
+Fiji Women's National Rugby Sevens Team player Tima Ravisa was a strong advocate for equality and put a call out to the world to #PressforProgress

-Fiji Women's National Rugby Sevens kicks off #PressforProgress call
+Fiji Women's National Rugby Sevens kicked off #PressforProgress call

-And it's not only the many accomplished individual women who are championing the plight for equality, whole teams are getting behind the global #PressforProgress campaign.
+And it wasn't only the many accomplished individual women who were championing the plight for equality, whole teams got behind the global #PressforProgress campaign last year in 2018.

-The world is watching as the remarkable Fiji Women's National Rugby Sevens Team steps up as leaders and champions to put the very first strong call out to further teams and sporting communities around the world to forge forward and #PressforProgress.
-Way to go Team Fiji - your strength and drive are an inspiration for everyone.
+The world watched as the remarkable Fiji Women's National Rugby Sevens Team stepped up as leaders and champions to put the very first strong call out to further teams and sporting communities around the world to forge forward and to make a #PressforProgress.
+Way to go Team Fiji - your strength and drive were an inspiration for everyone!

-Fiji Women's National Rugby Sevens Team members are strong advocates for women's equality in sport and leaders in the call-to-action for equality.
+Fiji Women's National Rugby Sevens Team members were strong advocates for women's equality in sport and leaders in the call-to-action for equality.

 Fiji Women's National Rugby Team Manager, Salote Ramabuke, knows rugby can drive equality.

-And it is not solely up to the women to call for equality.
-Men are great allies and advocates when it comes to tangible action to drive gender parity.
-Fiji Airways Fijiana 7s coach Iliesa Tanivula has urged tournament organisers to include women’s competition in their events saying “Not only will this provide more opportunity for game time but also it promotes gender equality.”
+And it wasn't not solely up to the women to call for equality.
+Men were great allies and advocates when it came to tangible action to drive gender parity in 2018.
+Fiji Airways Fijiana 7s coach Iliesa Tanivula urged tournament organisers to include women’s competition in their events saying “Not only will this provide more opportunity for game time but also it promotes gender equality.”